ILLINOIS MUNICIPAL TREASURERS ASSOCIATION

 a) Legislative Committee – duties shall be to review and submit recommendations to the Board of Directors on legislation which may be necessary or beneficial to the municipalities or Municipal Treasurer.

 b) Membership Committee – duties shall be to acquaint prospective members with the objectives of the Association, and to promote recognition of Munici-

 c) Public Relations Committee –duties shall be to coordinate publicity and press releases promoting the Association and its members.

 d) Publications Committee –duties shall be to prepare the Association newsletter and such other promotional literature and brochures as deemed necessary from time to time.

 The Association newsletter shall be produced at regular intervals throughout the year.
-A minimum of four issues of the Association newsletter shall be issued each year.

 The Publication Committee shall solicit the input and support of members representing the other committees in preparation of literature and brochures promoting the Association.

 e) Seminar Committee – duties shall be to plan the Annual Meeting and such other programs as shall be necessary for the Association.
 The First Vice President shall be chair of the Seminar Committee.

 f) Educational Committee – duties shall be to review and recommend adjustments or modifications to the educational content of the annual Illinois Municipal Treasurers Institute.

 This committee shall be chaired by the designated representative of the college or university which coordinates the annual Illinois Municipal Treasurers Institute on behalf of the Association.